 In no time at all we were interjecting wanging the ball with grass mountain making, grass rain clouds and grass angels!
 The cuttings were dry and had a really interesting texture for Sam.
 He loved throwing a chunk of it up in the air and seeing it come down in different formations, trying to catch them before he created another.
 It was, much to Sam’s glee, as a particularly large “cloud” landed on his head giving him a grassy wig, when I was described as “brave” and didn’t I know I’d have to “give him a good clean later”.
 Right on queue Sam decided to roll around in one of our larger mountains ranges, with the dog!

-In a world so overtaken by technology and scaremongering I find being outside with Sam gives me a sense of freedom which I find refreshing; I wonder if I’m living vicariously through him, allowing my inner child to come to the surface and say “stuff you laundry, I’m making mud cakes!”
-The irony being, of course, that the mud cakes inevitably create a bigger washing pile!
-But I guess that’s the thing, I tend to think it can all be all washed, including us!
+In a world so overtaken by technology and parental scaremongering I find being outside with Sam gives me a sense of freedom, which I find refreshing.
+It’s a joy living vicariously through him, allowing my inner child to come to the surface and say “stuff you laundry, I’m making mud cakes!”
+The irony being, of course, that the mud cakes inevitably create a bigger pile of washing.
+But I guess that’s the thing, I tend to think it can all just be washed, including us.

-I’ve learned that being a mama really does push me out of my comfort zone and I know I’ll not be alone in that, for all I’m fine with mess it takes everything I can do not to heave when passed a half-eaten, mushed up banana with no bin in sight… On a serious note, there are absolutely things I don’t always feel comfortable with, so if nature’s mess doesn’t come naturally to you then fear not; you’ll have a clean child and less laundry!
+I’ve learned that being a mama really does push me out of my comfort zone and I know I’m not alone in that.
+For all I’m fine with mess, trust me, there are so many other situations when I’m completely out of my depth feeling very un-brave and uncomfortable.
+Plus it takes everything I can do not to heave when passed a half-eaten, mushed up banana with no bin in sight.
+Therefore, if nature’s chaos doesn’t come naturally to you, then fear not; you’ll have a clean child and less laundry!
 I have, however, listed a few not-too-messy-outdoors-messy-fun ideas which might just be able to tempt you…

 As well as puddle splashing, we love taking our big umbrella out in the rain and listening to the noise the drops make!

 Walking the dog creates a great opportunity for making nature lollipops!
-We find a good stick (or dick as Sam’s currently calling them!) and then look for leaves of different colours, shapes and sizes to thread on to said stick.
+We find a good stick (or “dick” as Sam’s currently calling them, slightly to my mortification!) and then look for leaves of different colours, shapes and sizes to thread on to said stick.

 Tree trunks are a great play aid!
-We love peek-a-boo tree and enjoy feeling the different textures under our fingers – when he’s older I plan on taking paper and crayons with us on walks so that we can make some bark rubbings.
-Tree roots are also a favourite in our house, they make challenging stepping stones and are interesting to point at too!
+We love peek-a-boo tree and enjoy feeling the different textures under our fingers – when he’s older I’d love to take paper and crayons with us on walks so that we can make some bark rubbings, although, knowing what Sam’s like, he’ll prefer to throw the paper in to puddles!
+Tree roots are also a favourite in our house too, they make challenging stepping stones and are, apparently, interesting to point at too!